prathgan/AnaLazy/readme.md

 # AnaLazy

 AnaLazy is a graphical web or desktop application which enables analysts to train a machine learning model off of a spreadsheet of training data and then make useful predictions, all without having to write a single line of code.
+AnaLazy also has a built-in data quality analysis tool to allow you to ensure your data is up to par before training a model with it.

 ## Installation